aFarkas/lazysizes/README.md

 ###The noscript pattern

-In case disabled javascript is a concern you can combine the simple pattern with an image inside a ``noscript`` element.
+In case disabled JavaScript is a concern you can combine this simple pattern with an image inside a ``noscript`` element.

 ```html
 <style>